-We document three stylized facts regarding postwar changes in US economic fluctuations.
-The three changes that motivate our investigation pertain to the cyclical behavior of labor productivity, labor input and wages.
+We document two stylized facts regarding postwar changes in US economic fluctuations.
+The changes that motivate our investigation pertain to the cyclical behavior of labor productivity and labor input.
 None of the facts we report are new.
-However, and to the best of our knowledge, this paper is the first to provide a unified explanation for the three changes.
+However, and to the best of our knowledge, this paper is the first to provide an explanation for these changes.